marin-isabella/site-unit2-project1-music-playlist-explorer-starter/README.md

 ### Shout out

-I want to give a special thank you to the CodePath instructors for their help throughout this project!
-Special thanks to Tabitha Hsia and Danny Burrow for their continued support.
+I want to give a shout out to the CodePath instructors for their help throughout this project!
+Special thanks to Tabitha Hsia and Danny Burrow for their continued support in helping me with errors related to CSS!